Ghoulean/GhouleanZolaBlog/zola/content/articles/ensemble-spoiler-full/index.md

 Occasionally, Pluto throws out a 5-8 5-8 4-7 mass individual.
 Most 3-cost clashers can win against this card with some power investment.

 On turn 2, Argalia uses a 6-9 mass individual.
 When both Pluto and Elena die, Argalia uses a 30-40 mass summation.
-This summation is very threatening; even the best mass busters can't consistently win against this roll without significant power buffs.
+The mass individual isn't a big deal, but the summation is very threatening; even the best mass busters can't consistently win against this roll without significant power buffs.
 To mitigate the effects of this mass summation, kill Elena as late as possible (when Argalia is at his 100 HP health gate) so that you can hopefully rush him down the next turn for the finish.

 ### Demo

-\<todo\>
+{{ youtube(id="CL1Or6awmJs") }}

 # The Head